LibrePlan/libreplan/doc/src/user/en/03-calendarios.rst

 Creating derived calendars
 ----------------------------------

-A derived calendar is a calendar created from another existing one.
-For example, it has all the features of the original one, but users can change it to contain other options.
+A derived calendar is a calendar created from an existing one.
+It has all the features of the original calendar, but users can change it to contain other options.

-An example of using derived calendars is when there is a general calendar for Spain, and the creation of a derived calendar to include public holidays in Galicia in additional to the ones defined in the general calendar.
+An example of using derived calendars is when there is a general calendar foryour country, and the creation of a derived calendar is used to include all the public holidays in additional to the ones defined in the general calendar.

-It is important to point out that any change made to the original calendar is made directly to the derived calendar, providing that a specific exception against this was not defined.
+It is important to point out that any change made to the original calendar is also made indirectly to the derived calendar, providing that a specific exception against this was not defined.
 For example, the calendar for Spain has an 8-hour working day on 17 May, but the calendar for Galicia (a derived calendar) has no working hours on the very same day, as it is a public holiday.
 If the Spanish calendar was changed to have 4 hours available per day for the week of 17 May, the Galician calendar would also change to have 4 hours available for every day on the same week, except 17 May, which would have no working hours for the reason stated above.

 .. figure:: images/calendar-create-derived.png
    :scale: 50